 Training is offered in alternate years; call for information.
 The Master Gardener program, offered throughout the U.S. and Canada, provides avid gardeners with many hours of intensive home horticulture training.
 In return, they share their knowledge and enthusiasm for gardening with others by volunteering to assist with garden lectures, exhibits, demonstrations, school and community gardening, phone diagnostic service, research, and many other projects.
 Master Gardener Volunteers at Putnam County answer gardening questions for callers.

 This position is for teen 4-H members with an interest in leadership development within the 4-H program.
-Opportunities include, but are not limited to, mentoring younger 4-H members, serving on the 4-H committees, volunteering at Putnam County 4-H Fair.
+Opportunities include, but are not limited to, mentoring younger 4-H members, serving on the 4-H committees, volunteering at Putnam County Fair.
 Developing leadership and fostering responsibility are two fundamental components of this position.
-Click here for more information on leadership and volunteer opportunities for teens.

 Last updated November 23, 2021